 What the Osprey Xenith 75 lacks in lightness it makes up for in comfort.
 I am not sure it is possible to have a more comfortable 60 pound (27.2 kg) load on your back.

-The combination of an adjustable internal frame and all of the support straps ensure you can acheive the best possible pack balance and fit.
+The combination of an adjustable internal frame and all of the support straps ensure you can achieve the best possible pack balance and fit.

 Another bonus worth mentioning is the dual side compression straps that stabilize loads and maintain a slim pack profile even when it’s not fully packed.
 The aim is to keep the pack balanced and compact even when not at full capacity.

-The backpanel is made of a moisture wicking mesh material.
+The backpanel of the Osprey Xenith is made of a moisture wicking mesh material.
 When correctly fitted the back panel allows for some airflow to combat sweating.